cedadev/cci_tagger_json/README.md

 <tr>
     <th>Description</th>
     <td>Allows you to match different files in the same dataset to different realisations.
-    The patterns should be a regular expression to match agains the filename
+    The patterns should be a regular expression to match against the filename
     </td>
 </tr>
 <tr>